ENSURING A BETTER TOMORROW

 In 2015, the IRL Council was created in response to the IRL water crisis with the primary goal to lead a historic reorganization of the Indian River Lagoon National Estuary Program.
 Successful ecosystem restoration requires a science-based plan to restore water quality, ecosystem health and resilience to the IRL.
 They identified seven common-sense, best practice actions that, if followed, would help restore and protect the lagoon.

-SEVEN STEPS TO SUCCESS
+TEN STEPS TO SUCCESS

 freshwater, sediments and nutrient loads such as stormwater from entering the lagoon and improving systems to treat and control them before they reach the lagoon.

 high-nutrient muck impacting sediment health and water clarity in the lagoon as well as obstructions to natural water flow and ending high-volume freshwater discharges.